netgen/ibexa-search-extra/docs/reference/fulltext_search_boosting.rst

 .. note::

-    Boosting is implemented in a way that will always increate a search hit score **linearly** by the given factor.
+    Boosting utilizes ``exists`` Solr function, from which it achieves **linear** increase of search hit score by the given factor.
+In contrast to alternative implementations, that makes it *controllable* even when using multiple boost rules.

 Boosting configuration
 ----------------------